DIN-Foundation/bcs-ntnu-2021/report/05-application-architecture.md

 ### 5.1.x DIDName
 - DIDName is a way of refering to a DID in a local DID-CLI command, because it is impossible to remember the full DID.
 - DIDName is the only part of DID-CLI's data-model which is not part of an SSI-standard.
 - Each DIDName is stored as a file `<DIDName>.did`, and the full DID as the content.
 - Example: `self.did` or `jonas.did`.

-## 5.2 File storage
+## 5.2 File Storage

 ### 5.2.x The `.did/` directory